 Preen Garden Weed Preventer works great with mulch – it’s as simple as sprinkling over-the-top and watering in.
 You can also lightly rake Preen Garden Weed Preventer into your mulch if watering is not convenient.
-To save even more time, consider a step-saving product like Preen Mulch Plus.
+To save even more time, consider a step-saving product like Preen Mulch with Extended Control Weed Preventer.
 Preen Mulch Plus combines weed preventer with natural hardwood mulch.
 After you’ve planted your flowers and shrubs, apply Preen Mulch Plus to control broadleaf and annual weeds for up to 6 months.

-If you’re wondering how to kill weeds safely in your vegetable garden, stop them from ever sprouting with an organic weed control product.
-Preen Vegetable Garden Weed Preventer’s proven organic ingredients are safe for fruit and vegetable bearing plants.
+If you’re wondering how to kill weeds safely in your vegetable garden, stop them from ever sprouting with a natural weed control product.
+Preen Natural Vegetable Garden Weed Preventer with proven natural ingredients are safe for fruit and vegetable bearing plants.
 Just sprinkle evenly over the soil when your plants are 2-3 inches tall and water in.
-You can even use twice the recommended rate for better organic weed control with no fear of damaging your plants.
+You can even use twice the recommended rate for better natural weed control with no fear of damaging your plants.
 Be sure to follow label instructions.

 For extra defense against weeds, install Preen Landscape Weed Control Fabric to your garden and landscape beds.
 For new plantings, just unroll the fabric until it covers the new bedding area.
 Be sure cuttings overlap at least 2-3 inches.
 Cut X’s in the fabric to make spots for your new plants.
 If you have an existing garden, you can still install Preen Landscape Weed Control Fabric.
 To apply over plants taller than 3 feet, cut to the edge of the fabric and slide around the base of the plant.
 For smaller plants, simply lay the fabric on top, cut an X or circle, and gently push the fabric down to the soil.